 The oldest member of our expedition, Mike Cochran, 29, was a cartoonist, a very good one.
 He chronicled our adventure through his cartoons.
 Mike moved to Santa Fe after the expedition.
 He lived there until several years ago when he relocated to Palm Springs, Calif.
 In December 2015, he boarded a bus headed to Truth or Consequence, N.M.
 That was the last anyone heard of him.
 During a search for him, I posted notices on Facebook pages for artists in New Mexico and sent emails to people around the country who knew him.
 I talked to law enforcement in California and New Mexico.
 Finally, I learned from a lawman that Mike had returned to Santa Fe, caught a severe cold and passed away in a hotel room.
 A sad, lonely ending for a great guy.

 Did you capsize much?
+Yes, yes, yes.
 I was in canoes that capsized a total of 22 times.
 Once, along the wild rapids of the Missouri River near Great Falls, Montana, I got stuck under the canoe and would have drowned if Mike Wien hadn’t seen my hand sticking out of the water and pulled me up.
 Mike Cochran was in a canoe that capsized in the cold water of the Snake River in Washington.
 He nearly died from exposure before we were able to get him to shore and build campfires around him to warm him up.

-What was your favorite experience?
+What was your most memorable experience?
 The Columbia River passes through a desert-like region in eastern Washington.
 Summer temperatures routinely rise to over 100 degrees.
 One blazing hot afternoon we ran out of drinking water in a forlorn region.
 We were afraid to drink from the Columbia because of the oil and other pollution floating on top of the water.
 We stopped on a rocky shore and collapsed from thirst.
 A few minutes later five grapefruits came floating down the river.
 We ate them and were refreshed enough to paddle on to the next town.
 Where did the grapefruits come from?
 We had no idea.
 Ever since then, I’ve believed in miracles.

 Finally, one question always arises when someone hears about our journey: Why did you do it?